 1.3 "Guarantor" shall mean that person (or persons) who agrees to be liable for the debts of the Client on a principal debtor basis.

-1.4 "Works" shall mean all Works (including the supply of Materials) undertaken by the Builder, as described in the contract, on any invoices, quotation, work authorisation or any other forms as provided by the Builder to the Client, and includes any advice or recommendations.
+1.4 "Works" shall mean all Works (including the supply of Materials) undertaken by the Builder, as described in the contract, on any invoices, quotation, estimates, work authorisation or any other forms as provided by the Builder to the Client, and includes any advice, recommendations, project management and administratvie duties.